What are Prepaid Costs When Buying a Home?

 Prepaid costs are estimated fees for property taxes, interest on your mortgage and homeowner’s insurance premiums.
 The costs may also include mortgage insurance premiums for some home buyers.
 When you pay your prepaid costs, it’s important to remember that these are only estimates.
 The actual fees may change after closing on your home and choosing an insurance provider and plan.

 Prepaids and escrow are related, but they are not the same.
 When you pay your prepaid costs, they are put into an escrow account and the lender or escrow agent uses those costs to pay the appropriate fees down the line.
 Often, the total balance of the escrow will be greater than the prepaid costs.

 What’s more, your prepaid costs are paid when you’ve closed on the home, but the escrow account is commonly used for ongoing charges throughout your mortgage.
 For example, monthly bills like taxes and insurance will be paid out of an escrow account.

 Buying a home will always be one of the most significant financial events in a person’s life.
 As such, it’s important to be fully aware of all the fees that go into the process.
-Reach out to Anne Townes Real Estate to learn more about the home buying process so that you can be prepared for your first home!
+Reach out to Anne Townes Team to learn more about the home buying process so that you can be prepared for your first home!